Aeolis: Iron Age II

 The most celebrated of the cities was Smyrna (modern Izmir, Turkey), but in 699 BC, Smyrna became part of an Ionian confederacy.
 This league or confederation, known as the Ionian League, also called the Panionic League, was formed at the end of the Meliac War in the mid-7th century BC.

+Lydian period

 Croesus, king of Lydia (reigned 560-546 BC), conquered the remaining cities.

+Classical Age

 Later they were held successively by the Persians, Macedonians, Seleucids, and Pergamenes.

+Roman period

 Attalus III, the last king of Pergamum, bequeathed Aeolis to the Roman Republic in 133 BC.
 Shortly afterwards it became part of the Roman province of Asia.
 At the partition of the Roman Empire (395 AD), Aeolis was assigned to the East Roman (Byzantine) empire and remained largely under Byzantine rule until the early 15th century, when the Ottoman Turks occupied the area.